Safety Arithmetic: A Framework for Test-time Safety Alignment of Language Models by Steering Parameters and Activations: Appendix

 \subsection{\textsc{NoIntentEdit}}

 This dataset comprises a concise collection of questions and answers that, while ethically neutral, could potentially cause unintended harm to a model if used for updates through model editing (see Table~\ref{tab:datasetNoIntentExample}).
 Such harm typically arises when attempts are made to customize a language model to deliver responses from a specific organization's/culture's/human's perspective.
 For instance, the question "What was the impact of European colonization on indigenous cultures?" and it's answer is not inherently unethical or harmful.
 However, individuals from different regions may provide answers shaped by their local perspectives.
 If a language model is trained to adopt a specific organizational or cultural viewpoint through editing, it aligns more closely with the values and perspectives that are prevalent in that region, enhancing its relevance and usability for users from that area however compromise safety of the model.
+Examaple of a no intent edit is given in Table~\ref{tab:unintentsample}.